fandom-zh/RcGcDw/README.md

 `limitrefetch` – limit of how many changes can be retrieved when refetch happens, cannot be lower than limit. -1 if you want to disable auto-refetch
 `wikiname` – a name of the wiki the bot will work on, required in some messages
 `avatars` – this section makes specific types of messages overwrite the default webhook avatar
-`connection_failed` – message printed when script fails connection with the wiki several times
+* `connection_failed` – message printed when script fails connection with the wiki several times
-`no_event` – error message when the event couldn't be recognized by the script
+* `no_event` – error message when the event couldn't be recognized by the script
-`embed` – every embed message showing changes
+* `embed` – every embed message showing changes
+`verbose_level` – a number (min 0, max 50) identifying the type of messages that will be written into the console.
+(CRITICAL 50, ERROR 40, WARNING 30, INFO 20, DEBUG 10)
+`show_updown_messages` – bool value, depending on this settings the messages whenever the wiki goes up and down will be sent to the channel

 ### How to use ###
 Make sure you have installed all of dependencies and filled settings.json properly.
 When you are sure, use `python rcgcdw.py` command to run the script.

+### Credits ###
+Translators:
+* MarkusRost for German translation

 ### Other ###
 Script seem to use about 17MB of RAM and negligible amount of CPU when fetching changes.